johnblakey/rivers-simple-frontend/README.md

 ### Build process

-Docker image should be lean and delete items not needed after setup (TODO - verify this) I use "server" to make assets avaialble to website in production build
+Docker image should be lean and delete items not needed after setup (TODO - verify this) I use "server" to make assets available to website in production build

 ### Steps